laurencelundblade/QCBOR/doc/Building.md

 The primary control over the amount of QCBOR code that is linked into an application is in which functions are actually used.
 When linking against a library, or when dead-code stripping is enabled, any code that is not explicitly referenced will not be linked.
-For, example never calling number conversion functions will result in less linked code.
+For example, never calling number conversion functions will result in less linked code.